Sliding Fee Scale and Ability to Pay Programs

 2. Eligibility Technicians and other staff will be employed to determine eligibility for various programs, assist patients with applications and provide translation services, as necessary.

-3. Patients who qualified for High Plains Sliding Fee Scale will be immediately eligible for the discount identified in accordance with the Sliding Fee Scale discounts and nominal fee on the Sliding Fee Scale Nominal Fee Schedule.
+3. Patients who qualify for High Plains Sliding Fee Scale will be immediately eligible for the discount identified in accordance with the Sliding Fee Scale discounts and nominal fee on the Sliding Fee Scale Nominal Fee Schedule.

 4. Notification: High Plains Community Health Center will notify patients of the Sliding Fee Discount Program by: